smastrom/vue-use-active-scroll/README.md

 - Precise and stable at any speed
 - CSS scroll-behavior and callback agnostic
-- Adaptive behavior on mount (hash), scroll, click, cancel.
+- Adaptive behavior on mount, back/forward navigation, scroll, click, cancel.
 - Customizable boundary offsets for each direction
 - Customizable behavior on top/bottom reached
 - Supports containers different than window